Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/deploy-microprofile-to-container-instances.md

 #### Test your deployed MicroProfile application

 Your application should now be up and running.
-To test it from the command-line, try the following command:
+To test it from the command-line interface, use the following command:

 ```bash
 curl http://$ACI_INSTANCE.$ADCL.azurecontainer.io:8080/api/hello